 Vice Secretary

-Prof. Dr. Monika Emans
+Prof. Dr. Monika Schmitz-Emans

-Prof. Dr. Otmar Schober
+Prof. Dr. Gerd Heusch

 Vice President and Secretary for Natural Sciences and Medical Science